rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 For the RPC URL, this tutorial uses the placeholder `http://localhost:<http-rpc-port>`.
 When you run the tutorial, replace this placeholder with the JSON-RPC HTTP service endpoint provided when you list the endpoints.
 (For example, `http://localhost:32770/jsonrpc`.)
-The dynamic docker port mapping changes each time you run the network.
+The dynamic docker port mapping changes each time you run the multicaster.

 ### Requesting the Node Version